hicalvin/hicalvin.github.io/_posts/2021-11-05-master_the_theory_behind_programming.md

     - All left children must be less than or equal to.
 (You can put the equal to on the right or left)
   - Trees are some of the most used data structures in computer science.
 They link information together in a relational way.
 You can use them to sort, to store information, to make inferences, and so much more.
 They are even used in databases to help index (find) the data in the database.
   - Parents are the nodes that are directly above another node, while children are ones that are directly below
+    - Root
+    - Children
+    - Parent
+    - Sibling (have same parent)
+    - Leaf (has no child)

   ```python
   class Node: